Jameszjhe/zjswitch/README.md

 ZJSwitch
 ========

-ZJSwitch is a simple implmentation for swtich control that similar to UISwitch.
+ZJSwitch is a simple implementation for swtich control that similar to UISwitch.

 ZJSwitch can add text on control for on of off status.